microsoft/Windows-iotcore-samples/Samples/EdgeModules/SPI_mpu9050/CS/README.md

 ## App Overview

-This app uses an Invensense MPU 9050 9-Degrees of Freedom motion processing unit.
+This app uses an Invensense MPU 9050 9-Degrees of Freedom motion processing unit connected through an SPI interface.
 It includes a 6 axis accelerometer very similar to the mpu6050 and a 3 axis magnetic compass.
 This is a common and inexpensive part that comes in many Arduino and other Maker starter kits.
-It connects via an SPI interface.
 The app monitors the Z-Axis orientation and sends RightSideUp or UpsideDown Device-to-Cloud Telemetry Messages.

 ## Other things of interest in this sample